czg-sci-42ver/csapp3e/asm/README.md

           func dgemm_unrolled_avx256: 906, 461, 1.96529
           func dgemm_blocked_avx256: 858, 722, 1.18837
         ```
+        1- With respect to `dgemm_blocked_avx256`:
         from above, the peak is at `BLOCK_DENOMINATOR=4` where the block is `n/4`.
         So from [opcache_patent] fig3, when `BLOCK_DENOMINATOR=1/2` it may be too large, then the most inner loop can't be stored efficiently in opcache because the hot path has some `mov/add`,etc to change `k/r` .

+        2. Notice sometimes **`BLOCK_DENOMINATOR=1/2/4/5`** all may be also large, but `BLOCK_DENOMINATOR=40` quotient must be small because it **only run each nested loop once** and run the whole 4-level loop which must cause the opcache refreshed.

+        3. Because as [perf_cache_misses] says, the **PMC counters** aren't accurately related with assembly codes, so it may be difficult to know opcache infomation with each counter.
+Then it may be not easy to give one accurate explanation to why the above decoder and opcache data show as they are.

+        However, the speed is not same as the above trend (which is almost monotonically increasing).
+So maybe we can just ignore these two metrics.
+        Maybe above only running 4-level loop once in each call decrease the loop dependency in some way and **no need to predict** the branch.
+So it is faster although the opcache is always refreshed.
+        ```bash
+        # after running dgemm
+        $ cat debug_block_log/speed_etc.log
+        BLOCK_DENOMINATOR: 1
+                 dgemm_unrolled_avx256:  elapsed-time=     29333     speed-up=   12.2435
+                  dgemm_blocked_avx256:  elapsed-time=     31841     speed-up=   11.2792
+        BLOCK_DENOMINATOR: 2
+                 dgemm_unrolled_avx256:  elapsed-time=     27729     speed-up=   13.5138
+                  dgemm_blocked_avx256:  elapsed-time=     29398     speed-up=   12.7466
+        BLOCK_DENOMINATOR: 4
+                 dgemm_unrolled_avx256:  elapsed-time=     27758     speed-up=   13.2672
+                  dgemm_blocked_avx256:  elapsed-time=     26863     speed-up=   13.7092
+        BLOCK_DENOMINATOR: 5
+                 dgemm_unrolled_avx256:  elapsed-time=     27299     speed-up=   14.4009
+                  dgemm_blocked_avx256:  elapsed-time=     27655     speed-up=   14.2155
+        BLOCK_DENOMINATOR: 10
+                 dgemm_unrolled_avx256:  elapsed-time=     27401     speed-up=   13.8638
+                  dgemm_blocked_avx256:  elapsed-time=     30401     speed-up=   12.4957
+        BLOCK_DENOMINATOR: 20
+                 dgemm_unrolled_avx256:  elapsed-time=     26033     speed-up=    13.958
+                  dgemm_blocked_avx256:  elapsed-time=     23261     speed-up=   15.6214
+        BLOCK_DENOMINATOR: 40
+                 dgemm_unrolled_avx256:  elapsed-time=     25894     speed-up=   13.7683
+                  dgemm_blocked_avx256:  elapsed-time=     22291     speed-up=   15.9937
+        ```
       - instruction op list see Agner doc p102 with zen2.
         `lea    r10,[r9+rax*1]` -> 1 1-2
         `vfmadd231pd ymm1,ymm0,YMMWORD PTR [r12+rax*8]` -> v,v,v/m 1